WPVillain/filathlos/README.md

 Sage 9 Starters theme based so really state of the art with the latest techniques

 ##Bootstrap 4
 Bootstrap 4 CSS Framework.
 Though in beta working really well.
-Bootstrap menu added already.
+Bootstrap menu added as well as front-page.php with Bootstrap 4 carousel.

 ##Bedrock
 Bedrock WordPress boilerplate with better file structure, security